Pemex confirms Gulf oil platform accident, impact unclear

 Mexico's oil regulator is preparing to tender 14 nearby shallow water oil fields next year in the first installment of a major oil sector opening finalized last month.

-(Writing by Alexandra Alper; Additional reporting by David Alire Garcia; Editing by Simon Gardner, Andre Grenon Editing by Leslie Adler)
+(Writing by Alexandra Alper and David Alire Garcia; Editing by Simon Gardner and Andre Grenon)